Should Data Privacy Eclipse Convenience?

 So, why should you worry about all that if you’re running an early childhood education service?

-Maybe you’re one of the many services that use private parent Facebook groups to share news and announcements.
+Maybe you’re one of the many schools or early learning services that use private parent Facebook groups to share news and announcements.
 It makes sense for convenience as most parents are probably already on Facebook, as are most educators.

 We get it, we have a private user group on Facebook and a company page.
 You go to where the people are.